 Page Reviewed / Updated - Mar.
 2019

-Alaska's Senior Benefits Program provides cash assistance to elderly state residents who have low-to-moderate income levels, and is administered by Alaska's Department of Health & Social Services' Division of Public Assistance.
+Alaska's Senior Benefits Program provides monthly cash assistance to elderly state residents who have low-to-moderate income levels, and is administered by Alaska's Department of Health & Social Services' Division of Public Assistance.
 Unlike most state elderly assistance programs, it is not designed to provide assistance for any specific purpose, such as home care, adult day care, or home modifications.
 Instead, program participants are free to use the resources however they choose.
 It also differs from most elderly assistance programs in that the program is intended to help both frail and healthy seniors.

 Age - applicants must be at least 65 years of age.

 Residency - applicants must be legal Alaska residents with a Social Security number.
 If an applicant does not have a Social Security number, there must be documentation showing he or she has applied for one.

 Income Limits - the income limits are revised annually and are based on the Federal Poverty Guidelines.
 The limit amounts, as of April of 2019, are shown in the Benefits section below.
 Income is defined as any money coming in that one is able to use to live and includes Social Security payments, annuity payments, pension payments, disability benefits, veteran’s benefits, alimony, dividend stocks / bonds, etc.

 Assets Limits – there are no asset limits.

 The Senior Benefits Program provides payment directly to participating individuals.
 There are no restrictions on how the benefits may be spent.
 The table below shows the benefit amounts as of April of 2019.
 This budget is for the 2019 state fiscal year, which is from July 1, 2018 to June 30, 2019.

 |Alaska Senior Benefits Program 2019 Income Limits and Benefit Amounts (As of April 2019)|